punkason/Mars-Rover-Kata/README.md

 - Rovers move sequentially.
 - If any collision, the condition of rover that is being hit is normal.
 The one hits other is damaged.
 - Size of rovers are 1 x 1.
+- Crashed rovers will disappear in the plateau immediately.
+It will not affect rovers afterwards.

 ## Key Features